Other / mixed grade configuration · New Orleans, LA

 What is the racial and ethnic makeup of Morris Jeff Community School?

-The largest demographic group at Morris Jeff Community School is African American at 45.6%.
-The school serves a diverse student body in New Orleans, LA.
+The largest demographic group at Morris Jeff Community School is African American at 45.6% of enrollment, in New Orleans, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 66.0/100.

 What is the Resource Investment Index for Morris Jeff Community School?

-Morris Jeff Community School has a Resource Investment Index of 27/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Morris Jeff Community School has a Resource Investment Index of 28/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page